Joe4evr/Discord.Addons/src/Discord.Addons.SimpleAudio/README.md

     musicBasePath: @"C:\bot_music")
 {
     // You can provide guild-specific configurations
-    // by using the following property:
+    // by using the following property and syntax sugar:
     GuildConfigs =
     {
         [guildId] = new AudioGuildConfig